 - The back slot was removed.
 More than one anvil, sealed barrel or vessel in your inventory will result in extreme slowness and fatigue.
 Quivers are now worn in the chestplate slot instead of the back slot.

-- Prospecting skill only gains XP when an ore in a vein is right clicked with a prospecting pick and the ore blocks are more than 13 blocks apart.
+- Prospecting skill only increases when an ore in a vein is right clicked with a prospecting pick and the ore blocks are more than 13 blocks apart.
 This can occur in the same vein!

 - The three smithing skills have been merged into one - however there are still different categories internally, so you do have to smith different types of objects to attain full skill.